 Bumblebees do collect nectar but do not transform it into honey.

 Nectar is the main food source for bumblebees and this is the reason they collect it from the flowers.
 Just like honey for people, nectar is used by the bumblebees for energy and strength.
-However, unlike the honeybees they are rather selfish species and gather the nectars from the flowers only to eat it almost immediately after stored in their hive.
-Therefore the nectar doesn’t go through the process of conversion into honey.
+However, unlike the honeybees, they are rather selfish species and gather the nectars from the flowers only to eat them almost immediately after being stored in their hive.
+Therefore the nectar doesn’t go through the process of conversion into raw honey.